Cover photo: Shady Lane Seafood

 Willey’s Road Stove brings its North Carolina Style Pit Smoked flavors to the Colonial Beach Boardwalk.
 And sometimes, we even get treated to Crab & Shrimp Gumbo and Willey’s Low Country Boil and other down home seafood treats.

-Wilkerson’s Seafood Restaurant is presently offering a limited curbside take-out menu of steamed spicy shrimp, crab soups, and several entrees including deep sea scallops, flounder, snow crab clusters and more.
-During normal times, Wilkerson’s is a favorite for its seafood specials and all-you-can-eat seafood buffet.
+Wilkerson’s Seafood Restaurant offers gorgeous views of the Potomac River and a varied menu of steamed spicy shrimp, crab soups, and several entrees including deep sea scallops, flounder, snow crab clusters and more.
+Wilkerson’s is a favorite for its seafood specials and all-you-can-eat seafood buffet.

 The Northern Neck region is known for its oysters and festivals that celebrate them.
 Oyster Trails and Oyster Crawls along Virginia’s River Realm have helped make the state the “Oyster Capital of the East Coast.”